View the FPC Kids Summer brochure here!

 It is our goal to equip parents to fulfill their covenant commitment to raise their children in the nurture and admonition of the Lord.
 We offer classes on Sundays for children of all ages, including Sunday School and Bible Lesson in Cornerstone.
 In the Wednesdays at Cornerstone Village program the kids learn basic truths about God through Small Group, Catechism, Choir, studies and fun, age-appropriate activities.
 We also offer several seasonal camps and programs designed to engage children in worship, evangelization, ministry, discipleship, and fellowship.

-If you have any questions or would like further information about our Children’s Ministry, please contact Mary Sanchez.
+If you have any questions or would like further information about our Children’s Ministry, please contact our Children's Ministry Director.

 Our mission is to love our covenant children in a safe place where every child and parent sees the love of God in the people who care for them.

-To volunteer for the Children’s Ministry, church members may contact the Children's Ministry Director.
+To volunteer for the Children’s Ministry, church members may contact our Children's Ministry Director.

 To volunteer for the Nursery, church members may sign-up in their Adult Sunday school classes.